snowdriftcoop/snowdrift/TEXTEDITORS.md

 above method, since its deps are specified in an unusual way.
 This problem will go away once we replace sdb with a Makefile.

-You may wish to visit [Codex's homepage](https://github.com/aloiscochard/codex) to see the usage doc, which includes a vim-specific setting.
+The tagging script uses Codex.
+You may wish to visit [Codex's homepage](https://github.com/aloiscochard/codex) to see its usage doc, which includes a vim-specific setting.

 ### Atom tag usage and updating